 Eisenhower Boxes Aren’t Magic, But They’re Close

-The way Eisenhower boxes prioritize is so simple and effective, it quickly rearranges the way you think about task lists.
+The way an Eisenhower box prioritize is so simple and effective; it quickly rearranges the way you think about task lists.
 I think of them more as training templates.
-With a very short learning curve (two minutes?) you’re up and running.
+With a very short learning curve (two minutes?), you’re up and running.
 This kind of simplicity gets into your head.
-Soon enough, you stop labeling the boxes and automatically prioritize items in your head before you even have a chance to get them into the box.
+Soon enough, you stop labeling the boxes and automatically prioritize items in your head before you even have a chance to get them down on paper.

 The best technology, the most effective tool, is always the one closest to not being a tool at all.

 Spending a lot of time working on how you’re going to organize your work … isn’t working.
-This is why so many people are putting down their iPad in favor of a legal pad.
+This is why so many people are putting down their iPad.
+Instead, they’re thinking on paper.
 The Eisenhower Matrix, in whichever way you use it, is a skeletal framework that won’t get in the way of getting to work.

 Image © iStockPhoto.com

 Don’t miss out on our daily practice management tips.
 Subscribe to Attorney at Work’s free daily and weekly newsletters here >